 Pupils who chose physics must also take separate biology and chemistry alongside it.
 The separate sciences are ideal for students with a real love for science and those who are prepared to put in the time needed to learn all the factual content.
 Students should also have sound mathematical skills.
-For further information, please see Mr J Myers, Head of Physics.
+For further information, please see Mr J Myers, Head of Physics or your physics teacher.